real-gain/real-gain-reference/README.md

 **REAL GAIN Solution Providers** add those tools flexibly to their solutions.
 To offer solutions through REAL GAIN, sign-up [here](https://www.the-real-insight.com).

-[The Real Insight GmbH](https://www.the-real-insight.com) serves as a **REAL Gain Platform Providers** offering a vast set of data from over 350 data sources and tools to interpret those data themselves and this way providing a **Multi-modal Chatbot** with orchestration of the selected tools to all solution providers.
+[The Real Insight GmbH](https://www.the-real-insight.com) serves as a **REAL Gain Platform Providers** offering a vast set of data from over 350 data sources and tools to interpret and visualize those data themselves and this way providing a **Multi-modal Chatbot** with orchestration of the selected tools to all solution providers.

 # Metering and Billing